rodriguesrenato/warehouse_robot_simulation/README.md

 ### WarehouseObject

 This is the base class for all objects and controller of this simulation.
 It is responsible for generating a unique id, printing messages in the terminal protected by a mutex through `Print()` member function, retrive it's unique name through `GetName()` and storing all started threads in a vector to build a thread barrier on it's Destructor.
-It was implemented a way of programatically end objects (`Storage` and `Robot`) member functions that were started in threads.
+It was implemented a way of programatically end objects (`Storage` and `Robot`) member functions that were started in threads (explained in next sections).

 ### Robot